google/osv.dev/docs/data.md

 A list of all current ecosystems is available at [`gs://osv-vulnerabilities/ecosystems.txt`](https://osv-vulnerabilities.storage.googleapis.com/ecosystems.txt)

+**Note:**
+OSV has stopped exporting entries for ecosystems with prefixes (e.g. All `Alpine:.*`).
+Please refer only to the main ecosystem, the one without the `:.*` suffix, for all vulnerabilities of that ecosystem.

 ## Contributing Data
 If you a work with a project such as a Linux distribution and would like to contribute your security advisories, please follow the steps outlined in [CONTRIBUTING.md](https://github.com/google/osv.dev/blob/master/CONTRIBUTING.md#contributing-data)